Alana Reid

 Alana Reid (born 20 January 2005) is a Jamaican athlete who competes as a sprinter.
+She won the 200 metres title at the Jamaican Athletics Championships in 2026 and the bronze medal at the 2026 Commonwealth Games.

 At the age of 17, while attending Hydel High School, she won the bronze medal in the 200 metres at the 2022 World Under-20 Championships.
 She later won gold at the 2024 World Athletics U20 Championships over 100 metres.
 Reid is the Jamaican junior record holder for the women's 100 metres.

 Early life

-Alana Reid attended Hydel High School School in Jamaica, where she trained under head coach Corey Bennett.
-In March 2023, she signed a letter of intent confirming she would attend the University of Oregon.
+Alana Reid attended Hydel High School in Jamaica, where she trained under head coach Corey Bennett.
+In March 2023, she signed a letter of intent confirming she would attend the University of Oregon, but declined to follow through deciding instead to go pro.

 Career

+2022

 As a 17-year-old, Alana Reid was a 200 metres bronze medallist at the 2022 World Under-20 Championships held in Cali, Colombia, running a personal best time of 22.95 seconds.

+2023

 In March 2023 at the ISSA/GraceKennedy Boys and Girls Championships held at the national stadium in Kingston, she ran a personal best of 11.16 s in the 100 metres semi-final, just 0.03 s off the Veronica Campbell Brown’s championship record from 2001.
 In the final Reid ran 10.92 s to set a new national junior record, beating the 10.95 s set by Tina Clayton in 2022.
 It made her the fifth-fastest junior athlete of all time, behind only Katrin Krabbe (10.89), Marlies Oelsner (10.88), and the United States' Tamari Davis (10.83) and Sha'Carri Richardson (10.75).
 It also placed her eleventh on the Jamaican all-time list.
 Prior to the race, Reid had predicted to her coach Corey Bennett that she would run sub 11-seconds.

+2024

 In April 2024, she was selected as part of the Jamaican team for the 2024 World Athletics Relays in Nassau, Bahamas.
 She competed in the 4 x 100 metres relay at the 2024 Paris Olympics as part of the Jamaican team that placed fifth overall.
 She then won gold in the 100 metres at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024.
 She also won gold in the 4 × 100 m relay at the Championships.

-On 24 April 2025, she was named in the Jamaican team for the 2025 World Athletics Relays in Guangzhou, China in May 2025.

-In June 2025, Reid was named as an ambassador for the 2025 Junior Pan Am Games to be held in Paraguay.
+Athletics Weekly designated Alana the "2024 International U20 female Athlete of the Year" for her outstanding accomplishments at the U20 Championships.